-- Joe is deciding whether or not to start on insulin.
-His A1c is 9.8%.
-His mom had diabetes and severe complications due to chronic hyperglycemia.
-What would best describe application of the Health Belief Model in this situation? - A. His level of readiness. - ▶ B. He is more likely to start insulin if he knows someone on insulin. - C. If he feels empowered to inject insulin. - D. Perceived risk of future illness
+- JR is deciding whether or not to start on insulin.
+A1c is 9.8%.
+Mom had diabetes and severe complications due to chronic hyperglycemia.
+What would best describe application of the Health Belief Model in this situation?

+- A. Level of readiness.

+- B. More likely to start insulin if knows someone on insulin.

+- C. Feels empowered to inject insulin.

+- D. Perceived risk of future illness